-Illinois does now say anyone with symptoms of coronavirus can get tested without a doctor’s order.
-Here’s how you can get tested.
+Illinois allows anyone to get tested without a doctor’s order.

 And, of course, if you think you’re sick with coronavirus, don’t risk exposing other people to the virus.
 Anyone who feels unwell has been advised to stay home and try to stay apart from family members and roommates.

 You should only go to an emergency facility if you have symptoms of severe illness, and you should still call ahead to let them know you’re coming, according to Harvard Medical School.